drshahizan/software-engineering/project/project/sec01/stakeholder/project-description.md

 - Detail the specific tasks and activities undertaken by your group.
 - Provide an overview of the software components or modules developed.
-- Describe any challenges faced during the implementation phase and how you addressed them.

 ### Timeline:
 [View our project timeline and tasks](https://github.com/users/drshahizan/projects/16/views/5)